 It is important to correct whatever is causing the carpal tunnel syndrome.
-Sometimes making simple changes in your workplace or home may help relieve symptoms.
+Sometimes making simple changes in the workplace or home may help relieve symptoms.

 Treatment may also include:

 A splint will prevent extreme movements of the wrist.
 It is most effective when worn at night.
-It can help you avoid waking up with symptoms.
+It can help avoid waking up at night with symptoms.

-Surgery may be needed if symptoms are severe, or continue after you try other treatments.
+Surgery may be needed if symptoms are severe, or continue after trying other treatments.
 The most common procedure is the carpal tunnel release.